erf/flim/README.md

 - buffered sprite rendering using Canvas.drawAtlas (fast!)
 - data-driven; load sprites and animations as json
 - abstractions for game, render-loop, input, widgets and more
+- asset cache for images, json, strings and more
 - minimal and loosely coupled Flutter package

 ## Usage